espressif/esp-idf/docs/api-guides/app_trace.rst

 ``outfile``
     Path to file to save data from both CPUs.
 This argument should have the following format: ``file://path/to/file``.
 ``poll_period``
-    Data polling period (in ms).
+    Data polling period (in ms) for available trace data.
 If greater then 0 then command runs in non-blocking mode.
 By default 1 ms.
 ``trace_size``
     Maximum size of data to collect (in bytes).
 Tracing is stopped after specified amount of data is received.
 By default -1 (trace size stop trigger is disabled).
 ``stop_tmo``